Kitt-AI/snowboy/README.md

     cd swig/Python
     make
+    # Set temporary python path to load the compiled module instead of the currently installed one.
+    PYTHONPATH=$(pwd)

 SWIG will generate a `_snowboydetect.so` file and a simple (but hard-to-read) python wrapper `snowboydetect.py`.
 We have provided a higher level python wrapper `snowboydecoder.py` on top of that.